 Everybody has been sick a lot at our house recently, which has led to way too much grumpiness.
-I find sensory play to be one of the best solutions.
-Corn starch with water and a little washable paint (better than food coloring since it doesn’t stain) is a favorite.
+I find sensory play to be one of the best ways to pull kids out of grumpiness.
+Corn starch with water and a little non-toxic washable paint (better than food coloring since it doesn’t stain) is a favorite sensory play activity in our house.

 Cost-benefit analysis: